UoB-COMSM0166/2026-group-6/meetings/week04-requirement.md

 ## User Story 4: As a player, I want to play such a hard game which makes me feel even more pressure, some games are too easy to die and don't want to continue eventhough the design are good.
 - We will add the **Enviromental Purification System**, so the player can purify polluted monsters so that I can reduce the area’s pollution and progress further.The player gradually unlocks new purification abilities that change how they interact with the world as well, so wouldn't be too difficult to play and lose patient to continue.
 Given all key monsters in an area are purified, when the pollution core is activated, then the area pollution index decreases.
+- Making **Numbers of Lifes System**, the player will have more chances to explore and no need to worry about too easy to die and have to do it over and over again.

 ## User Story 5: As a developer, I want to make players not so boring and losing interests to play but I should not add too much things at the begining as well.
 ## User Story 6: As a game designer, I want to make players not so easy to pass, and also not so easy to quit my game.
 Not let players to do all the same things on and on and on.